Frank Farrar

 Frank Leroy Farrar (April 2, 1929 – October 31, 2021) was an American politician who was the 24th Governor of South Dakota.
 A Republican from Britton, he served as the state's attorney general from 1963 to 1969, and as governor from 1969 to 1971.
 After leaving office, he chaired several holding companies and became the owner of numerous banks.

 Early life and education

 Farrar was born in Britton, South Dakota, the son of Venetia Soule (Taylor) and Virgil W. Farrar.
 He was an Eagle Scout, student body president and graduated from the local high school in Britton in 1947.
 He earned a B.S. from the University of South Dakota (USD) an LL.B. degree from the USD School of Law.
 He joined the Reserve Officers' Training Corps as a student at USD, and was in the U.S. Army Reserve from 1949 through 1953, and on active duty during the Korean War from 1953 to 1955.
 He attained the rank of captain by the time he retired from the Army Reserve.
-He married the former Patricia Henley on June 5, 1953, in Fort Benning, Georgia, where he was stationed in the U.S. Army.
-Frank and Patricia Farrar raised five children, Jeanne, Sally, Robert, Mary and Anne.
+He married Patricia Henley on June 5, 1953, in Fort Benning, Georgia, where he was stationed in the U.S. Army.
+Frank and Patricia Farrar raised five children, Jeanne, Sally, Robert, Mary, and Anne.